sqz0914/CSCE-679-Data-Visualization/Assignment-1/README.md

 ```sh
 python -m http.server 8000
 ```
-4. Open `http://localhost:8000/index.html` to see the visualization
+4. Open a browser and enter `http://localhost:8000/index.html` to see the visualization